qbicode/blinkdms/doc_src/source/tutorial/index.rst

 **System Configuration**

-some important config in conf/config.py:
+some important config variables in conf/config.py:
   * workflow.sign.password.need : 0 or 1 : defines if the user must give the password on an approval workflow (electronic signature support) this is required by FDA CFR820 Part11
   * email.send.allow : 0 or 1 : defines, if the system should send emails to the users, mainly in the workflow process